nullstyle/coinop/README.md

 # Coinop - webhooks for the stellar network.

+**NOTE: this repo is not ready for public consumption.  it's just a testing project currently**

 coinop is a helper service that triggers webhooks in response to payments on the stellar network.

 ## Conceptual Overview